kaustubhk24/blog-portfolio/blog/2020-10-12-how-to-install-free-easyappointements-on-cpanel.md

 ## What is EasyAppointments?

 EasyAppointments is [open-source](https://en.wikipedia.org/wiki/Open_source) appointment scheduling system.
-This system is developed by using [PHP Frameworks](https://en.wikipedia.org/wiki/Php) & database is in [MySQL](https://en.wikipedia.org/wiki/MySQL).
+This system is developed by using [php Frameworks](https://en.wikipedia.org/wiki/Php) & database is in [MySQL](https://en.wikipedia.org/wiki/MySQL).

 ## Installation Steps